VolShyn/VolShyn.github.io/_finance/basic.md

 ## Term-structure

-Describes how much you earn for lending money for different durations.

-So it is an relationship between interest rates and their corresponding maturities.
+A relationship between interest rates and their corresponding maturities.

-**Short-term** - usually, term that is less than one year.
+_Short-term_ - usually, term that is less than one year.

-**Long-term** - flexible, typically beyond 5 years.
+_Long-term_ - flexible, typically beyond 5 years.

 ## Returns